wp-plugins/lexicographer/readme.txt

 * The transliteration table now covers almost every latin-derived letter in the Unicode blocks Latin-1 Supplement, Latin Extended-A, Latin Extended-B and Latin Extended Additional.
 Most transliterations are "glyph-oriented" in that they involve only removing diacritic marks, decomposing ligatures and rotating letters back.
 A few transliterations are more "usage-oriented", such as ß → ss, þ → th or Ɣ → g.
 Some effort was made to keep the transliteration table sane, consistent and language-neutral.
 Missing letters are indicated in comments.
 Suggestions for additions and improvement are more than welcome!

+* Bugfix: generated links were broken if not using /%postname permalinks.

 === 0.4 ===

 * Now observing DB_CHARSET for creating the databse table.
 This fixes a problem where non-ASCII characters get replaced by question marks when inserting into the table via an UTF-8 connection.